solana-labs/solana/book/src/implemented-proposals/reliable-vote-transmission.md

 ## Performance

 1. Worst case propagation time to the next leader is Log\(N\) hops with a base depending on the fanout.
 With our current default fanout of 6, it is about 6 hops to 20k nodes.
-2. The leader should receive 20k validation votes aggregated by gossip-push into 64kb blobs.
-Which would reduce the number of packets for 20k network to 80 blobs.
+2. The leader should receive 20k validation votes aggregated by gossip-push into MTU-sized shreds.
+Which would reduce the number of packets for 20k network to 80 shreds.
 3. Each validators votes is replicated across the entire network.
 To maintain a queue of 5 previous votes the Crds table would grow by 25 megabytes. `(20,000 nodes * 256 bytes * 5)`.

 ## Two step implementation rollout